murundb/murundb.github.io/docs/optimization/linear_programming/nonlinear_program.md

 $$
 \tilde{f}(\mathbf{x}) = \max \left\{ \mathbf{a}^T_1 \mathbf{x} + b_1, \ldots, \mathbf{a}^T_m \mathbf{x} + b_m \right\}.
 $$

+Similarly, any concave PWL can be writtes as a **minimum** of a finite number of linear functions.

 ## Convex Piecewise Linear Approximation